bwonCAN/gradetracker/README.md

 benefits future prospective university students with their university application.
 Good luck!

 ## *Function:*
 This application will perform multiple functions.
-Firstly, this application will allow you to calculate what grade on exams you need to achieve a certain grade.
+Firstly, this application will allow the user to calculate their overall across grade across multiple courses.
+In addition, the user will be able to input assignments for each course and receive the overall grade for the specified course.
 Ideally, the application will allow for submission of a pdf syllabus that will organize the syllabus into appropriate sections their grading.
-The user will be able to add an arbitrary number of classes, submit arbitrary number of syllabuses, etc. Secondly, the application will allow the user to select various Canadian universities of interest as well as their general programs.
-Thirdly, the application will determine how far the user's grade is from the average of the specified program.
-Lastly, the application will determine what future grade is needed to obtain the university program average to have a competitive GPA.
+The user will be able to add an arbitrary number of classes, submit arbitrary number of syllabuses, arbitrary number of completed work, etc. Secondly, the application will allow the user to select various Canadian universities of interest as well as their general programs.
+Lastly, the application will determine whether the user is competitive for the specified program at a chosen university based on the latest information (currently 2022).

 ### *Included Universities (Top 15 of 2023):*
 - UNIVERSITY OF TORONTO (Toronto, Ontario)